philipbrowne/Flask-Elasticsearch-Cars/README.md

 "year" : "integer"
 }

-To Delete Car By Id - Make DELETE Request to '<id>'
+To Delete Car By Id - Make DELETE Request to '/{id}'